-A Heritage District Study would:
+A Heritage District Study:

-- Examine the area's character and appearance, including buildings, structures and other property features, to determine if the area should be preserved as a Heritage Conservation District; - Examine and make recommendations as to the geographic boundaries of the area to be designated; - Consider and make recommendations as to the objectives of the designation and the content of the Heritage District Plan; and, - Make recommendations as to any appropriate changes to the municipality's Official Plan and relevant by-laws.
+- Examines the area's character and appearance, including buildings, structures and other property features, to determine if the area should be preserved as a Heritage Conservation District; - Examines and makes recommendations as to the geographic boundaries of the area to be designated; - Considers and makes recommendations as to the objectives of the designation and the content of the Heritage Conservation District Plan; and, - Makes recommendations as to any appropriate changes to the municipality's Official Plan and relevant by-laws.

-Consultation on the content of a Heritage District Study with a City's municipal heritage committee is required under the Ontario Heritage Act.
+Consultation on the content of a Heritage Conservation District Study with a City's municipal heritage committee is required under the Ontario Heritage Act.